Amir Emad Mirmirani: Background

-Jadi also hosts various podcasts called Radio Geek, Jadi Dot Net and Jadi Radio.
+Jadi also hosts a podcast called Radio Geek (also known as Radio Jadi).
 He is passionate about freedom of expression and believes in human-digital rights.

 Arrest

 On October 5, 2022, security forces raided his house, arrested him without showing an arrest warrant and took him to Evin Prison.
 His arrest was believed to be in connection with his efforts educating and warning about internet censorship and Islamic Republic's plans to establish a Cyberspace service regulation system as well as raising awareness about tech companies such as Abr Arvan that cooperate with the government of Iran to cut off Iranian users' access to the internet and provide access only to domestic networks.

 Shortly after the arrest, his Twitter and Instagram accounts were deactivated.
 His arrest was part of a wave of arrests carried out by the Government of Iran as a result of the September 2022 Iranian protests.

-He was released on bail on December 12, 2022.
+He was released on bail on December 12, 2022. and later his case was closed without a final ruling.